ICICI Bank Limited

 Investment Risk Disclosure

 Based on the provided metrics, IBN exhibits exceptionally low volatility risk.
-The beta of 0.203 indicates the stock's price movements are significantly less volatile than the broader market, suggesting it is a relatively stable holding.
-This stability is further supported by a modest one-year maximum drawdown of -13.86%, which demonstrates a limited peak-to-trough decline during periods of market stress.
+A beta of 0.187 indicates the stock's price movements are largely independent of, and significantly less volatile than, the broader market, behaving more like a defensive asset.
+The one-year maximum drawdown of -15.29% is relatively moderate, suggesting the stock has experienced contained losses during recent downturns, which aligns with its low beta profile.

 FAQs